Change management bottom up or top down

 Step 8: Anchor the Changes in Corporate Culture

-This should not be the 8th step, it should be the 1st step.
+For me, this is not the 8th step, this is the 1st step.
 Better yet, start your change assessment with a diagnosis of your culture to understand how change will roll out or whither.

 Culture: The 8th Wonder of the Corporate World